 Although the Pacific Northwest is generally known for rainy weather, each summer there is a heat wave that throws everyone for a loop.
 Instead of outfitting your home with fans, that tend to just move the hot air around, an air conditioning system can be a lifesaver!
-There are several options available, when it comes to air conditioning units, ranging in price, square footage covered and efficiency.
+There are several options available when it comes to air conditioning units, ranging in price, square footage covered, and efficiency.

 Here are some pros and cons of four of the most common options available, to help you determine which is best for your home and budget:

-Central Air Conditioning and Heat Pumps
+Most Efficient: Central Air Conditioning and Heat Pumps

 Central air conditioning is the most efficient option and works well for cooling an entire home.
 Central air systems circulate the cool air supply equally throughout the home.
 If your home is outfitted with a furnace, a heat pump or straight air conditioner can be retrofitted and added to your furnace, to save you money!

-- Pros: Cools entire home, connected to existing ductwork, cycles on and off to maintain a consistent indoor temperature
+- Pros: Cools the entire home, connected to existing ductwork, cycles on and off to maintain a consistent indoor temperature

 - Cons: Ductwork is required, the temperature cannot be adjusted for individual rooms, requires professional installation